authenticvision/digitalsoul/README.md

 *Tip: use the -d flag to run the detached mode, you can follow the logs later by using `docker-compose logs -f`*

-Great, now the metaanchor instance is running under `http://localhost:3000`.
+Great, now the digitalsoul instance is running under `http://localhost:3000`.

-*Tip: If you ever need to change the DB, you can (1) spin up a shell inside the metaanchor container: `docker-compose exec metaanchor sh` (2) do a Prisma's push command, optionally forcing a reset of the data: `yarn run db:push` or `yarn run db:reset`*
+*Tip: If you ever need to change the DB, you can (1) spin up a shell inside the digitalsoul container: `docker-compose exec digitalsoul sh` (2) do a Prisma's push command, optionally forcing a reset of the data: `yarn run db:push` or `yarn run db:reset`*